 Committees provide a mechanism by which the diverse views of plant pathologists can be considered.
 You can select from subject-matter-focused committees or general policy committees.
 Board and offices are working on a variety of activities from outreach and education to public policy.

-Check out the committee webpage or the APS leadership listing.
+Check out the APS leadership listing.

 How do I become involved?